AshKuhlmann/loop_bloom/README.md

     Progression -->|otherwise| CompassionateNudge
 ```

-Parameters `threshold` and `window` are user-configurable.
+Parameters `threshold` and `window` are user configurable.
+Users may also choose how progress is evaluated using
+`advance.strategy` (`ratio` or `streak`).
+When the `streak` strategy is
+selected, the `advance.streak_to_advance` setting determines how many
-When omitted by commands, the progression rule reads these values from
+consecutive successes are required.
+When omitted by commands, the
+progression rule reads these values from `~/.config/loopbloom/config.toml`.
-`~/.config/loopbloom/config.toml`.

 <a id="notifications"></a>